CSEdelft/FAQ/computer-organisation/assembly.md

 An illustration of how C functions are called in respect to the x86_64 SysV calling convention:
 ![args](https://user-images.githubusercontent.com/10385659/45920669-305d3c80-bea8-11e8-932f-f198d48c4e2d.jpg)

-## gdb
+## GDB

-gdb is a debugger which can help find segfaults or find other mistakes in your program. to use it compile it using the *-g* option (put it directly after "gcc") and then instead of running it like ./<programname>, you run it as gdb ./<programname>. this should launch you into a gdb environment. in this environment you can use the following commands:
+GDB is a debugger which can help find segfaults or find other mistakes in your program. to use it compile it using the *-g* option (put it directly after "gcc") and then instead of running it like ./<programname>, you run it as gdb ./<programname>. this should launch you into a gdb environment. in this environment you can use the following commands:

 * b n (or breakpoint). this sets a breakpoint on line n
 * print code. this prints whatever you specify in code. this can be a full c expression, or a register name (e.g. $rdi or $rax)